See directions for online registration through My Cardinal Connect

 A : TVCC does require all first time students and all students new to TVCC to meet with an advisor (advisors are available on each campus) prior to their initial registration.
 This ensures you are put into the correct pathway and understand our registration process.
 We also ask students who have completed 30 or more credit hours to see an advisor before the next registration for a 30-hour Degree Audit and to discuss graduation plans.
-Otherwise you can self-register online through Cardinal Connection as long as you are eligible and feel comfortable about what courses you need to take.
+Otherwise you can self-register online through My Cardinal Connect student portal as long as you are eligible and feel comfortable about what specific courses you need to take.

 A : Students who have not completed their developmental courses will NOT be able to register online, as well as students who are on academic probation/suspension.
 Also first time students and those new to TVCC will have trouble registering online if they have not met with an advisor to set up their degree plan.
 If you have completed 30 or more credit hours, you will be also blocked from online registration pending meeting with an advisor for your 30-hour Degree Audit.

-A : The end of registration doesn’t mean your schedule is set in stone, however it does mean that schedule changes are no longer available online through Cardinal Connection.
+A : The end of registration doesn’t mean your schedule is set in stone, however it does mean that schedule changes are no longer available online through My Cardinal Connect.
 You can still make changes by visiting the Advisement Center on any campus, typically through the FIRST TWO class days, though some short semesters may end changes at the end of the first class day.
 Be sure to check the calendar each semester for the last day to change your schedule.